seanrelo/pizza-delivery-app/README.md

 ## App Configurations
 All the properties are in the `config/param.js` file
-* change the posrt if it´s need it
+* Change the port if it´s need it
 * Change the stripe.com configurations with your own values
 * Change the mailGun configurations with your own values